-In case of a laser projector with analog ILDA input like a regular PHAENON projector you will need a LaserAnimation AVB 2 ILDA adapter; additionally to DA conversion this adapter gives you advanced features like geometric correction and more.
+In case of a laser projector with analog ILDA input like a regular PHAENON projector you will need a LaserAnimation AVB 2 ILDA adapter; additionally to DA conversion this adapter gives you advanced features like geometric correction (DGC) and more.

 To connect a Mac you can use AVB directly because Apple already supports AVB in the operating system.
 You may also use LaserAnimation USB 2 AVB connector which acts as a gateway to multiple projectors.

 To connect a PC running Windows you need a LaserAnimation USB 2 AVB connector, because Windows is late as usual and has no support for AVB built into the operating system yet.

 LaserAnimation uses the multi-channel AIFF Audio - file format to store the laser display related data i.e. X, Y, Color (where Color can be anything from a single color to R Y G C B color data).

 AIFF files can simply be recorded from any ILDA analog signal in perfect quality or converted from ILDA frame files.
 No special care must be taken about future use of the recorded data in terms of size or color: all these parameters together with for example geometric correction can be changed and set in the laser projector (by LA Toolbox software) in which the data will be presented.